the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-elns.md

 For example, bioimaging facilities can automate a substantial part of the image metadata deposition into image data management tools such as [OMERO](https://www.openmicroscopy.org/omero/).

 (rr-rdm-elns-standards)=
-## ELN standards and Project governance
+## ELN standards and project governance

 ELNs offer many advantages over paper notebooks.
 Nevertheless, ELNs come with a considerable amount of additional complexity and additional risks - so it is important to have a mitigation plan.